BehzadShayegh/construction-requirements-integrator/README.md

 * Inherit your class that needs uncompleted construction from the `CRI` abstract class.
 * Pass the construction required arguments to the `CRI.__init__` (in the `__init__` function of inherited class).
 We will call them "construction requirements."
 Don't forget to set the default value of the delayable construction requirements in the `__init__` function of the inherited class to `None`.
 The `None` value is what `CRI` knows as "NOT YET"!
 * Override abstract `__construct__` function in the inherited class.
 Arguments are the same as construction requirements.
 * Once you get an instance of your inherited class, you can pass to it each construction requirement value that you already know as initialization arguments.
-After that, you can assign values to construction requirements using `instance.meet_requirement` function.
+After that, you can assign values to construction requirements using the `instance.meet_requirement` function.
 * The instance starts to complete the construction, As soon as the class requirements are met.
 * Use `construction_required` decorator to avoid running a function before completion of the construction.
 In the example below, `get_construction_status` can be called before completion of construction, but `get_volume` can not.